Jim McGovern (American politician): Tenure

 McGovern took over the top Democratic position on the House Rules Committee when Louise Slaughter died.
 After the 2018 midterm elections in which Democrats won the House majority, McGovern became chair.

 Called the "Speaker's Committee" because it is the mechanism that the Speaker of the House uses to maintain order and control of the House Floor, the Rules Committee is often considered the most powerful committee in Congress.
 As chair, McGovern can influence the introduction and consideration of almost every piece of legislation that comes to a vote.

 One of McGovern's first actions as chair was to pass a sweeping set of reforms to the House Rules.
 He wrote at the time that his changes were designed to "usher in a new era of clean government".
 McGovern also said the rules changes were "the result of unprecedented bipartisan outreach" and that he had met with "both Democrats and Republicans to seek their input on potential changes".

 The National Journal reported that McGovern had used his Capitol Hill experience to help position himself as "a power broker in the Democratic caucus".
 In 2001, McGovern's mentor, Joe Moakley, at the time dying of cancer, asked Dick Gephardt to help McGovern attain a seat on the Rules Committee.
 He was given a commitment for the next available Democratic seat.

 On the Rules Committee, McGovern has been able to use his experience with House procedures to his advantage.
 With Republicans comprising the majority of the panel, he "showed a sharp partisan edge as he embraced parliamentary maneuvers that led to cries of outrage" from Republican members.

-Impeachment of Donald Trump
+Impeachments of Donald Trump

 As chair, McGovern played a central role in devising procedures the House adopted for the first impeachment of Donald Trump.
 At the time, McGovern wrote in The Boston Globe that "[t]he House will ensure the public-facing phase of this inquiry is transparent and will stand the test of time."
 He later explained his decision to vote for impeachment by saying, "I often think about kids today getting involved in the political process just like I did back in 1972.
 What will they think if we say that the president’s actions don’t matter?"

 He supported impeaching Trump again for inciting the January 6, 2021, U.S. Capitol attack.